Oghma-Infinium/Vagabond/Documentation/FAQ.md

 ## Tolfdir won't got to Saarthal!

-> A: Just click him on console, walk to Saarthal, and type `prid` in console.
+> A: Just click him on console, walk to Saarthal, and type `moveto player` in console.

 ## Riften house cats talk to me about economy?